GOKUL-R18/Business-Insights-360/README.md

 ## Project Overview:
 **Company**: AtliQ Hardware - A fast-growing electronics manufacturing company.
 **Products**: PCs, Mouse, Keyboards, Printers, and other electronic accessories.
-**Problem**: AtliQ faced significant losses in Latin America (LATAM) due to decisions made purely based on intuition and limited surveys.
+**Problem**: AtliQ faced significant losses in Latin America (LATAM) due to decisions based purely on intuition and limited surveys.
 **Solution**: AtliQ decided to onboard a Data Analytics team for data-driven decision-making to ensure transparency and avoid such losses in the future.
 **Competitor**: Dell - Their competitor has a large data analytics team and relies entirely on data for decision-making.
 **Objective**: Develop a 360-degree view dashboard to provide key insights across Finance, Sales, Marketing, and Supply Chain.